 Insulation Benefits of Secondary Glazing

-There are some Less Obvious Benefits
+Less Obvious Benefits of Secondary Glazing

 Length of Life – Secondary Glazing panels can outlast purpose built units, as once the Double Glazing seal has broken, it loses insulation effectiveness and condensation will appear between the panes.
 As Secondary Glazing seals in a different way, it lasts as long as is needed.
 This approach allows the original windows to last for centuries if properly maintained.